Sirraide/source/refactoring-todos.md

     it; if this ever causes problems, we need to instead create a `StructCopyExpr` or sth like that which has an lvalue subexpression and which is an mrvalue that codegen can create a memcpy for.

+- TODO: Support shebangs (i.e. if the two bytes of a file are '#!', just skip to the next '\n')

 - ARValues
   Introduce a new value category to deal with values that are too large to fit in a single register,